luiz-sachser-devops/intergoodies-flutter/README.md

 ## Getting Started

-Prototype project part of the unit "Interactive Systems and Technologies" for the Masters in Software Engineering degree at University of Madeira
+Prototype project part of the unit "Interactive Systems and Technologies" for the Masters in Software Engineering degree at University of Madeira.

 ### Authors:
 - Luiz Sachser